 At present, only 11 states plus the District of Columbia have legalized the use of marijuana recreationally, though a majority of states have legalized the use of medical marijuana.
 California and Maine had the highest percentages of medical marijuana patients in 2017, with over 3% of their respective populations having license to use medicinally, according to the Marijuana Policy Project.

 In 12 states, it is still illegal to use marijuana in any form, both recreationally and medicinally.

 One national study found that men were more likely than women to use both recreationally and medically and become dependent on cannabis.
 This has implications across different forms of insurance, like auto and life, as gender can play a role in rates.

 While the exact legislation and levels of legalization vary state to state, new laws have left many with questions.
 A once-simple yes-or-no question like, "Are you a smoker?" now has a gray area, as method, frequency and reason you consume could all impact an answer.

 Have questions on a specific insurance product?

 Health insurance has been known to reward nonsmokers and penalize tobacco smokers with higher rates, as they are more susceptible to smoking-related illnesses.
-Though the maximum increases under the Affordable Care Act vary by state, increased rates for smokers could be as high as 50%.
+Though the maximum increases under the Affordable Care Act vary by state, increased health insurance rates for smokers could be as high as 50%.
 Health insurance penalties for marijuana users, either recreationally or medicinally, remain unclear — especially when needing to bucket yourself in a general form.

 Do I check "smoker" on health insurance forms if I only use marijuana?